CDCgov/prime-reportstream/prime-router/docs/observability/azure-events.md

 - topic
     - The Topic of the report

+### ReportReceiverSelectedEvent
+This event is emitted during the DestinationFilter routing step when a report is queued for receiver filter evaluation.
+Many `ReportRouteEvent` can correspond to a `ReportAcceptedEvent` and can be "joined" on `ReportAcceptedEvent.reportId == ReportReceiverSelectedEvent.parentReportId`.

+- parentReportId
+    - The ID assigned to parent report.
+This ID can be used to find the corresponding `ReportAcceptedEvent`.
+- reportId
+    - The ID assigned to the report
+- topic
+    - The Topic of the report
+- sender
+    - The full sender name
+- receiver
+    - The full receiver name.
+When a report does not get routed to a receiver this value will be `"null"`.
+- bundleSize
+    - Length of the bundle JSON string

 ## How to query for events

 Events that are pushed to Azure can be found in the `customEvents` table in the log explorer.
 The properties defined in